GNOME/pygobject/docs/devguide/gbytes_marshaller_tutorial.rst

   returns.
 In our case this will either be NULL or a GBytes pointer, in which case we should call g_bytes_unref() on the data.

-PyGIMarshalCleanupFunc is called after the callee finishes and to cleanup any temporary data we created while the callee was running.
+PyGIMarshalFromPyCleanupFunc is called after the callee finishes and to cleanup any temporary data we created while the callee was running.

 Transfer Semantics